Eventing Cross Country – Rider Dress & Horse Tack Rules Explained

 Tack Rules for the Horse

 There are certain tack requirements for your horse when competing under British Eventing rules for the Showjumping phase.
-Here we explain a brief overview of the 2020 British Eventing Rules and Members’ Handbook 2020.
+Here we explain a brief overview of what the British Eventing Rules and Members’ Handbook 2025 stipulates.
 In essence British Dressage and British Showjumping rules govern the dressage and showjumping tack phase except where modified British Eventing rules apply – Rule 7.19.7.

 A gel pad/memory foam or sheepskin seat is permitted as long as it is unobtrusive and matches the colour of the saddle.